MarkWilcock/Generative-AI-Course/20 Using ChatGPT Effectively.md

 **Task 1** Start with a vague but typical prompt.
 Here are some prompt examples but please use your own ideas.
 Suggest 5 ideas for good holiday

-**Task  2** provide a more detailed, specific prompt using the RICE framework.
+**Task  2** Provide a more detailed, specific prompt using the RICE framework.

 Role: Act as an expert in holiday planning.
 Your clients live in the UK.
 Keep your responses brief.
 Provide a link for any suggestions that you make.